zammad/zammad-documentation/admin/console.rst

    You may receive errors and console will refuse to start in case they are not available.

-   However, it's possible to start rails console in safe mode by setting a special environment variable.
+   However, it's possible to start rails console in safe mode by setting :ref:`a special environment variable <safe_mode>`.
 With ``ZAMMAD_SAFE_MODE=1`` set, availability of these services will be ignored.

    .. tabs::

       .. code-tab:: console Package Installation

          $ ZAMMAD_SAFE_MODE=1 zammad run rails c

-         Zammad app is running in safe mode.
-Any third-party service is ignored.
+         Zammad is running in safe mode.
+Any third-party services like Redis are ignored.

          There was an error trying to connect to Redis via redis://localhost:6379.
          Please provide a Redis instance at localhost:6379 or set REDIS_URL to point to a different location.